“Moooom!” I yelled, “I caught Mark reading my diary again!"

-“Hey, you’re in the tutition programme?”
+“You’re in the tuition programme?”
 I asked.

-“Yeah,” He pushed his glasses up his nose.
-"Are you looking for a tutor?"
+“Yes,” He pushed his glasses further up his nose.
+"Why?
+Are you looking for a tutor?"

 “Well, if you're free, I could really use some help.
 I’m totally flunking English."

-“I’m Zayn.
-Zayn Malik – nice to meet you.”
+“I’m Will.
+Nice to meet you.”